Coins We Grade & Policies

 Declared Value Policy

-Submitters to NGC UK are required to list a declared value for each coin in their submission.
-By submitting a coin and listing a declared value, the submitter agrees that the declared value represents the current fair market value of the submitted coin.
+Submitters to NGC are required to list a declared value for each coin in their submission.
+By submitting a coin and listing a declared value, the submitter agrees that the declared value represents the current fair market value (FMV) of the submitted coin.
+The declared value must represent the FMV of a genuine coin of that same issue and variety in the same approximate condition.

 If you do not know the coin’s current fair market value, you can assign a declared value based on the price you paid for the coin (if purchased recently), a value you found in a price guide (such as the NGC Price Guide), the price a dealer offered to pay you for the coin or other reasonable determining method.

-NGC UK does not assign values to coins.
-If NGC UK determines that a coin is undervalued and does not qualify for the tier or services selected, it may adjust the tier and charge the appropriate difference in conservation, grading and/or services fees based on its determination of the coin’s current Fair Market Value.
-NGC UK will not, however, change the declared value originally assigned by the submitter.
+NGC does not assign values to coins.
+If NGC determines that a coin is undervalued and does not qualify for the tier or services selected, it may adjust the tier and charge the appropriate difference in conservation, grading and/or services fees based on its determination of the coin’s current Fair Market Value.
+(Note: NGC will adjust the tier even if the coin is later determined to be not genuine, altered or otherwise ungradable.)
+NGC will not, however, change the declared value originally assigned by the submitter.

-The declared value is used to insure a coin while it is at NGC UK’s facility and, for coins that are shipped by NGC UK to NGC in the US for grading, to insure a coin while it is in transit.
-In addition, in the extremely rare event that a coin is lost or damaged while at NGC UK’s facility, the submitter will be compensated based on the coin’s current Fair Market Value (as defined below) in the condition in which it was received by NGC UK; provided that in no event will the compensation exceed the declared value listed by the submitter on the NGC UK Submission Form.
+The declared value is used to insure a coin while it is at NGC’s facility and, for coins that are shipped to NGC in the US for grading, to insure a coin while it is in transit.
+In addition, in the extremely rare event that a coin is lost or damaged while at NGC’s facility, the submitter will be compensated based on the coin’s current Fair Market Value (as defined below) in the condition in which it was received by NGC; provided that in no event will the compensation exceed the declared value listed by the submitter on the NGC Submission Form.
 It is therefore very important that the declared value listed by the submitter represent the coin’s current fair market value.

-Fair Market Value: For the purposes of this Policy, the “current Fair Market Value” is the value of the coin if it were to be sold, as determined by NGC UK in its sole reasonably exercised discretion.
-NGC UK will determine the current Fair Market Value of a coin based upon what NGC UK believes, in its sole reasonably exercised opinion, to be reliable current market information.
-NGC UK may use actual pricing and sales information available to it, including prices in the actual transaction history of the coin in question.
-However, due to the volatile nature of the coin market and Internet auctions/sales as well as the differences in buying habits of different individuals, such information may not necessarily represent the accurate current Fair Market Value of any particular coin, which again, will be determined by NGC UK in its sole reasonably exercised discretion.
-NGC UK reserves the right to use the declared value listed by the submitter on the NGC UK Submission Form as the current Fair Market Value, and in no event will NGC UK’s determination of current Fair Market Value exceed the declared value listed by the submitter on the NGC UK Submission Form.
-NGC UK’s determination of the current Fair Market Value will be absolute and binding on all parties.
+Fair Market Value: For the purposes of this Policy, the “current Fair Market Value” is the value of the coin if it were to be sold, as determined by NGC in its sole reasonably exercised discretion.
+NGC will determine the current Fair Market Value of a coin based upon what NGC believes, in its sole reasonably exercised opinion, to be reliable current market information.
+NGC may use actual pricing and sales information available to it, including prices in the actual transaction history of the coin in question.
+However, due to the volatile nature of the coin market and Internet auctions/sales as well as the differences in buying habits of different individuals, such information may not necessarily represent the accurate current Fair Market Value of any particular coin, which again, will be determined by NGC in its sole reasonably exercised discretion.
+NGC reserves the right to use the declared value listed by the submitter on the NGC Submission Form as the current Fair Market Value, and in no event will NGC’s determination of current Fair Market Value exceed the declared value listed by the submitter on the NGC Submission Form.
+NGC’s determination of the current Fair Market Value will be absolute and binding on all parties.

-Please note that this policy also applies for submissions to Numismatic Conservation Services (NCS), an affiliate of NGC UK, if NCS conservation services are selected on the NGC UK Submission Form.
+Please note that this policy also applies for submissions to Numismatic Conservation Services (NCS), an affiliate of NGC, if NCS conservation services are selected on the NGC Submission Form.

 Coins with Additive Applications (Jewels, Enamel, and Similar) Policy

-NGC UK will accept submissions of coins with additive applications (such as embedded jewels or enamel) only if they are accompanied by NGC UK’s Release for Coins with Additive Applications Form.
+NGC will accept submissions of coins with additive applications (such as embedded jewels or enamel) only if they are accompanied by NGC’s Release for Coins with Additive Applications Form.

-While NGC UK and NGC will use its best efforts to protect coins and any additive applications, it is possible that the additive applications may become dislodged or the additive applications or the coin may be become damaged during or after NGC’s normal grading process.
-As a result, NGC UK and NGC will not be liable for any damages associated with additive applications.
+While NGC will use its best efforts to protect coins and any additive applications, it is possible that the additive applications may become dislodged or the additive applications or the coin may be become damaged during or after NGC’s normal grading process.
+As a result, NGC will not be liable for any damages associated with additive applications.
 The grade of these coins is also not covered by the NGC Guarantee.

 CrossOvers / Non-NGC Holders